MinnPost/object-sync-for-salesforce/readme.txt

 	* New: this plugin now uses the [Action Scheduler](https://github.com/Prospress/action-scheduler) library for scheduling tasks and queueing data in a more performant and scalable way.
 This removes the need for some of the administrative settings, but as long as you **resave from the plugin's Schedule tab**, it should not break any existing functionality.
 	* Bug fix: this release also stores composer library files in its Git repository.
 This *should* fix a deployment bug with some web hosts, such as Pantheon.
 	* This release also brings plugin JavaScript in line with WordPress code formatting guidelines.
+	* Thanks to GitHub user @charmoney for help reviewing this release.

 == Upgrade Notice ==
 = 1.4.0 =